Macil/braincrunch/README.md

 so other things can be done before resuming.
 Returns the number of steps that were executed.

+### machine.setReadValue(value)

+If the machine has been interrupted during a read, then this method may be used to set the read value, and then the machine can be resumed by using `machine.run`.
+This method should not be used in other situations.

 ### machine.complete

 Boolean property that is set to true once the machine has finished its program.

+### machine.INTERRUPT

+This is a special value that may be returned by a user-supplied read or write callback to cause the machine to stop.
+The machine may be resumed later by using `machine.run`.

 ## Types